InternalError503/gravityforms-reject-disposable-emails/readme.txt

 Install this plugin into any WordPress system with a working Gravity Forms plugin and all known disposable email address hosts will be rejected and fail validation.
 This only checks the field type "email" and does not require any configuration or special settings.
 Its global, if its turned on, then its working.

-Thanks to adamloving for the initial list: https://gist.github.com/adamloving/4401361
+Thanks to adamloving for the initial list: https://gist.github.com/adamloving/4401361 Thanks to wesbos for the updated list: https://github.com/wesbos/burner-email-providers

 This WordPress plugin is brought to you by [Los Angeles Web Design](https://www.angeleswebdesign.com "Los Angeles Web Design WordPress Experts")
+This WordPress plugin was modified by toady at 8pecxstudios.com

 == Installation ==